 Should there still be an excess of weight, this may be removed from the inside of the piston i.e. the inside of the skirt or the area where the gudgeoned pin goes through.
-This rule excludes the [S] standard class.

 564.4.02 - FLYWHEEL

 Holes maybe drilled in the flywheel to reduce weight.